-- Blurred and sweeping perception - Unplanned, impulsive, and unsystematic exploratory behavior - Lack, or impairment, of receptive verbal tools that affect discrimination (e.g., objects, events, and relationships are not appropriately labeled) - Lack, or impairment, of spatial orientation and lack of stable systems of reference by which to establish organization in space - Lack, or impairment, of temporal concepts - Lack, or impairment, of conservation of constancy's {e.g., size, shape, quantity, color, orientation) across variation in one or more dimensions - Lack of, or deficient need for, precision and accuracy in data gathering
+Blurred and sweeping perception

+Unplanned, impulsive, and unsystematic exploratory behavior

+Lack, or impairment, of receptive verbal tools that affect discrimination (e.g., objects, events, and relationships are not appropriately labeled)

+Lack, or impairment, of spatial orientation and lack of stable systems of reference by which to establish organization in space

+Lack, or impairment, of temporal concepts

+Lack, or impairment, of conservation of constancy's {e.g., size, shape, quantity, color, orientation) across variation in one or more dimensions

+Lack of, or deficient need for, precision and accuracy in data gathering because appropriate data have not become available to the examiner.
+If we were to trace the response back to the premises from which it originated, we might find that sound elaboration techniques were employed for the processing of inadequate data.
+Impairment at the input phase may also, but not necessarily, affect the ability to function at the phases of elaboration and output.

-• Lack of capacity for considering two or more sources of information at once.
+Lack of capacity for considering two or more sources of information at once.
 This is reflected in dealing with data in a piecemeal fashion rather than as a unit of facts that are organized.